arcus-azure/arcus.security/docs/preview/features/secret-store/create-new-secret-provider.md

 ```

 > Note that when multiple secret providers in the secret store are throwing critical exceptions upon retrieving a secret, then these critical exceptions will be wrapped inside a `AggregateException`.
-> In the other case the single critical exception is being throwed.
+> In the other case the single critical exception is being thrown.

 ## Contribute your secret provider